 where $\hat \psi_{ij,t}$ is the same as $\psi_{ij,t}$ except that $p_{j}$ and $m_{j,t}$ are replaced by $\hat p_{j,t} = n_{j,t}/n_t$ and $\hat m_{j,t} = (1/{n_{j,t}}) \sum_{i \in N_{j,t}} Y_{i,t}$.

 When the sample is repeated cross-sections, the observations are independent across time.
 In this case, we can obtain sharper inference by modifying $\hat V(w)$ as follows:

 where

-For each $w \in \Delta_{K-1}$, define\footnote{Due to the constraint, we have $\hat r(w) = 0$ if all entries of $w$ is positive.
+For each $w \in \Delta_{K-1}$, define\footnote{Due to the constraint, we have $\hat r(w) = 0$ if all entries of $w$ are positive.
 Hence, we perform the numerical optimization only if some of the entries of $w$ are zeros.}